Pairing Good Lobster with the Best Wine

 Each of these wines has its strong point:

-• Riesling: This misunderstood grape is known for its great acidity, and can range from sweet to very dry.
-A dry riesling – one from Alsace in France or the Eden Valley in Australia – is a great choice with lobster.
+• Riesling: This misunderstood grape is known for its great acidity and can range from sweet to very dry.
+A dry Riesling – one from Alsace in France or the Eden Valley in Australia – is a great choice with lobster.

 • Chardonnay: There is no grape variety as versatile as Chardonnay.
-It ranges from light to full-bodied – which means there is always a style of Chardonnay to suit any lobster dish, from lobster tail to lobster claws, and even lobster bisque.
+It ranges from light to full-bodied, which means there is always a style of Chardonnay to suit any lobster dish, from lobster tail to lobster claws and even lobster bisque.

-Best wine with lobster
+Best wines to pair with lobster infographic

-In contrast, lobster in a lighter sauce (or better yet, simply straight from the shell) needs a light, firm and slightly crisp wine to balance out the flavors.
+In contrast, lobster in a lighter sauce (or better yet, simply straight from the shell) needs a light, firm, and slightly crisp wine to balance out the flavors.
 A fresh, light Sauvignon Blanc or a dry, fresh Pinot Grigio would be a perfect match.

 Remember that lobster is a premium dish, so it needs a premium wine to go with it.
 Don’t skimp on the price!